Aboriginal Partnerships Program

 The Aboriginal Partnerships Program aims to increase the participation of Aboriginal people in managing natural resources, improve awareness and understanding of Aboriginal culture, and protect Aboriginal heritage.
 The program works closely with a range of partner organisations to deliver activities across the region.

 The Aboriginal Partnerships Program aims to increase the participation of Aboriginal people, groups and organisations in all levels of natural resources management – including high level strategic planning, on-ground implementation, and monitoring and evaluation.

 Working with Traditional Owners

-The Aboriginal Partnerships Program works with Traditional Owners in the SAMDB region through the establishment of working groups such as the First Peoples NRM Working Group and the Ngarrindjeri Regional Authority / Natural Resources SAMDB Working Group.
-The program also supports other formal engagement groups and committees such as the River Murray ILUA Liaison Committee, the Ngaut Ngaut Co-management Board and the Kungun Ngarrindjeri Yunnan Agreement Taskforce.
+The Aboriginal Partnerships Program works with Traditional Owners in the SAMDB region through the establishment of working groups such as the First Peoples NRM Working Group and the Ngarrindjeri Regional Authority, Ngopamuldi Aboriginal Corporation and Natural Resources Working Group.
+The program also supports other formal engagement groups and committees such as the River Murray ILUA Liaison Committee and the Ngaut Ngaut Co-management Board.

 Aboriginal NRM training and employment projects